vjaykrsna/dotfiles/Personal/README.md

     ```

 4.  **Run Setup Script:**
-    Run the interactive setup script to install applications, configure settings, and complete the setup:
+    Run the master setup script to automatically restore your entire environment.

+    For a fully automated, non-interactive setup, run:
+    ```bash
+    ~/Personal/scripts/setup.sh all
+    ```

+    For an interactive menu with all options, run:
     ```bash
     ~/Personal/scripts/setup.sh